opendaylight/docs/docs/release-notes/upgrade-process.rst

 NormalizedNode hierarchy was updated
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The interfaces representing normalized view of YANG-modeled data, rooted at ``org.opendaylight.yangtools.yang.data.api.NormalizedNode``, has been revamped for easier use and better consistency of operations.
+The interfaces representing normalized view of YANG-modeled data, rooted at ``org.opendaylight.yangtools.yang.data.api.NormalizedNode``, have been revamped for easier use and better consistency of operations.

-The most prolific change is the reduction of number of generic arguments for NormalizedNode, DataContainerChild and NormalizedNodeContainer.
+The most prolific change is the reduction of number of generic arguments for ``NormalizedNode``, ``DataContainerChild`` and ``NormalizedNodeContainer``.
 The first two now do not have any generic arguments, while NormalizedNodeContainer has only a single argument.

 This prompts a very simple replacement pattern, where uses like this: